Free night certificates are a key avenue to maximizing hotel loyalty programs and scoring hotel nights without paying anything out-of-pocket.

 Furthermore, you’ll also earn a Category 1–4 Free Night Award upon spending US$15,000 on the Chase Hyatt Visa every calendar year.

-This won’t be a realistic objective for everyone, but if you have personal or business spending needs that outpace the minimum spends you can make on new credit cards, then it can be a good idea to put the spend on the Chase Hyatt Visa and earning an extra free night certificate.
+This won’t be a realistic objective for everyone, but if you have personal or business spending needs that outpace the minimum spends you can make on new credit cards, then it can be a good idea to put the spend on the Chase Hyatt Visa and earning an extra Free Night Award.

-(You’ll recall from our discussion of Hilton’s Free Weekend Night Awards that the Amex US Hilton Surpass and Hilton Business also had a similar Free Weekend Night Reward upon spending US$15,000 per calendar year.
-Given the choice here, I’d probably lean towards spending towards the Hilton certificates first, since they can be redeemed on Hilton’s best luxury hotels, whereas Hyatt’s are limited to Category 4.)
+(Recall that Hilton’s Free Night Rewards can be similarly earned by spending US$15,000 per calendar year on the Amex US Hilton Surpass and Hilton Business cards.
+Given the choice here with all else being equal, I’d lean towards spending towards the Hilton certificates first, since they can be redeemed on Hilton’s best luxury hotels, whereas Hyatt’s are limited to Category 4.)

 2. World of Hyatt Milestone Rewards